 Old snow problems are like minefields.
 You don’t know exactly where the trigger points are on the slope but there are some general rules:

 Read the avalanche bulletin carefully - look for words like “buried weak layers”.
 Where an old snow problem is suspected defensive skiing is required.
-Slopes should be skied individually or climbing routes changes (skiers are 3x more vulnerable when climbing) but remember the slopes often go big so islands of safety need to be well out of range of a big slide.
+Slopes should be skied individually or climbing routes changed (skiers are 3x more vulnerable when climbing) but remember the slopes often go big so islands of safety need to be well out of range of a big slide.
 Study the terrain, PWL frequently trigger on transitions or rocky terrain where there is less snow due to wind erosion.
 If in doubt, turn back or take another route, particularly if there are obvious clues like weak layer collapse (whoumphs).

 A special thanks to Klar on the TGR forum who started an extensive discussion of this problem with respect to statistical methods.